opentracing/opentracing.io/content/guides/python/quickstart.md

 Most of this quick start guide is based upon the great [opentracing tutorial](https://github.com/yurishkuro/opentracing-tutorial/tree/master/python) by [Yuri Shkuro](https://github.com/yurishkuro).
 Once you've got a feel for how OpenTracing works here, feel free to reference his repo to learn more.

+There's also a [Katakoda lesson](https://www.katacoda.com/courses/opentracing) that follows the tutorial, if you don't want to install and setup Docker on your local system just yet.

 # Installing an OpenTracing Platform

 In order to see and ship our traces, we'll first need to have a place to send them to and then visualize the results.